-I am privileged to see first-hand many positive outcomes for women and children coming through our services and to hear excellent feedback about the work we do.
+I am privileged to see first-hand many positive outcomes for women and children as they rebuild their lives.
 I am proud of the skilled team we have at Wellington Women's Refuge.
 I would like to take this opportunity to thank each member of the team for their ongoing passion and commitment to the work that we do with limited resources.